 "If I were white, I would probably be called "fresh and different."
 If I were European, "Ganja and Hess" might be that little film you must see."
 Because I am black, I do not even deserve the pride that one American feels for another when he discovers that a fellow countryman's film has been selected as the only American film to be shown during "Critic's Week" at the Cannes Film Festival, May, 1973.
 Not one white critic from any of the major American newspapers even mentioned it."Indeed one wonders, would this film be recognized if it were released for the first time even today?
 Probably not.
-Now that our culture has grown further distracted by CGI and MTV whiplash editing, it would be impossible for teenagers to stick with.
-GANJA does drag a bit in the beginning, and I confess I spent the first ten minutes kind of puttering the living room, keeping an eye on the image to see if the shot ever changed, but not really tuned in.
-The film stock is grainy and the shots seem poorly framed and too long.
-Gradually it drew me in.
-But would I have lasted that long if I was a film critic seeing this in a theater on a busy day of deadlines and headaches?
+Now that our culture has grown further distracted by CGI and MTV whiplash editing, it would be impossible for teenagers to stick with the disorienting jaggedness long enough for the hypnotic effect to kick in.
+I confess I spent the first ten minutes kind of puttering the living room, keeping an eye on the image to see if the shot ever changed, but not really tuned in.
+It might actually have been beneficial to do that, as my unconscious was tuning in while I was distracted.
+But would I have lasted that long if I was a film critic seeing this in a screening room on a busy day of deadlines?

-On the other hand, if the film was French, these Times critics would have fallen all over themselves trying to 'discover' it first, as Gunn points out.
+On the other hand, Gunn is right: if the film was French, these Times critics would have pissed all over themselves trying to 'discover' it first.
 I often wonder what Godard movies would be like in France, without subtitles, as subtitles fit so well his post-structural imagery, and so much of his dialogue overlaps or is mixed low making full comprehension impossible without them.
-Gunn's film basically answers my question, and the answer is yes, if it had subtitles and everyone spoke French throughout (instead of only in the boarding school sequence), it would have become a new wave classic.
+Gunn's film basically answers my question, and the answer is yes.
+If GANJA had subtitles and everyone spoke French throughout (instead of only in the boarding school sequence), it would have become a new wave classic.